The history of the carousel and

 the text, among them reproductions of watercolours, pen drawings,

 coloured lithographs, daguerreotypes, and catalogues of German,

 English and American carousel manufacturers.
 Many of the photographs

 of fin de siecle carousels are themselves decades old.
 A Pictorial

 History of the Carousel is a book for those interested in art,

 antiques, and a rich but often overlooked vein of history.

-Condition: Fine in dust jacket with fine front
+Condition: Fine in Very Good dust jacket with fine front

-and spine, but worn at the edges and torn in rear.
+and spine, but slightly worn at the edges.
+Covered by protective